o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ---
 title: Interacting With Mina
 hide_title: true
-description: How to create zero knowledge proofs and how users can call zkApp methods.
-An account update can have proof, signature, or none authorizations.
+description: How to create zero knowledge proofs and how users call zkApp methods.
+An account update can have proof, signature or none authorizations.
 keywords:
   - smart contracts
   - zkapps